-CANCER101 Launches Prescription to Learn®, a Health GPS for Patients & Families.
+Prescription to Learn®: a Health GPS for Patients & Families

-“‘Where do I start?’ is a question we often hear from newly diagnosed patients and their families, who are inundated with a tsunami of information during a time they need to make life-altering decisions expeditiously,” said Sarah Krug, CEO/Executive Director, CANCER101.
-“Prescription to Learn was co-created with patients and caregivers to guide them through information from credible sources, allow them to personalize the educational journey based on their preferences, and empower them with the information they need to alleviate fear of the unknown.
+“‘Where do I start?’ is a question we often hear from newly diagnosed patients and their families, who are inundated with a tsunami of information during a time they need to make life-altering decisions expeditiously,” said Sarah Krug, Executive Director, CANCER101 and Founder, Health Collaboratory.
+“Prescription to Learn was co-designed with patients and care partners to guide them through information from credible sources, provide them with the opportunity to personalize the educational journey based on their preferences, and empower them with the information they need to alleviate fear of the unknown.
 With answers to their questions and facts at their fingertips, they can focus on what’s most important—their health and well-being.
-It’s an honor that our collaborative intervention has been highlighted by the White House’s Cancer Moonshot Taskforce, spearheaded by Vice President Joseph Biden, and we are proud to join others in accelerating progress to end cancer as we know it.”
+It’s an honor that our collaborative intervention has been highlighted by the White House’s Cancer Moonshot Taskforce, spearheaded by Vice President Joseph Biden, as well as the Biden Cancer Initiative and we are proud to join others in accelerating progress to end cancer as we know it.”

 CANCER101 is a 501c3 patient advocacy organization established in 2002, whose mission is to empower, inform and engage patients and their caregivers to take control over their diagnosis, navigate the cancer journey, and partner with their healthcare team to make informed decisions.
 CANCER101 meets cancer patients and their families on the front line and turns a chaotic experience into a calm and organized plan of attack.

 About Health Collaboratory: